simorxb/back-calculation/README.md

 # PID Anti-Windup: General Back-Calculation

 ## Summary
 This project demonstrates the *general back-calculation* anti-windup technique for PID controllers, addressing the limitations of the classic anti-windup implementation - especially when the controller includes additional poles, such as the filtered derivative.
-The repository provides MATLAB code, Simulink models, and slides illustrating theory, implementation, and simulation results.
+The repository provides MATLAB code, Simulink models, and slides ([PID Anti-Windup - General Back-Calculation.pdf](https://github.com/user-attachments/files/23789622/PID.Anti-Windup.-.General.Back-Calculation.pdf)) illustrating theory, implementation, and simulation results.

 ## Project Overview
 Integral windup is a common issue in feedback control systems where actuators experience amplitude or slew-rate saturation.
 When the controller output saturates, the integrator continues accumulating error, often leading to overshoot, sluggish recovery, and degraded transient response.